ipspace/sloveniahiking/content/hikes/Podgorje/index.en.md

 {{<figure src="M_0-4026_IMG.JPG" caption="Podgorje from Kojnik">}}

-There's a large parking lot just before Podgorje -- don't try to wing it, park there (even though they charge for it over the weekend).
+There's a large parking lot at the edge of Podgorje (south of the main road) -- don't try to wing it, park there (even though they charge for it over the weekend).

 {{<start-details>}}